RayahM/Ga-mmon/README.md

  GA-mmon

- Java project to generate intelligent backgammon players implementing a genetic algorithm and then test them.
+ Java project to generate intelligent backgammon players implementing a genetic algorithm.

+ I am currently upgrading this project slowly from my badly designed university project in to something a little better.

 ### How do I get set up? ###

 * Summary of set up,
  Run mainTest (backgammon.game) for testing players against each other 1v1.
  Run main (backgammon.genes) to run the actual evolution and genetic algorithm, will be saved to file location specified in config.

 * Configuration,
 To change the run environments use the classes in the backgammon.settings package and allows you to change settings e.g. GUI/CLI visible, file save location, population size etc. all variables saved there.

 * Dependencies,
 The only libraries I imported and used were those for JUnitTesting that are included within the /libs folder.

 ### The GA ###
 *To run the GA, you need to run the main class within the backgammon.genes class.
 *The settings, the size of the population and all other settings are found within the backgammon.settings/GenAlgSettings class, change them here.
 If you want the GUI/CONSOLE displayed then the booleans to enable these are also found here. the console in the GA will display how its progressing and not whats going on in the games. enabling the display console within the game settings class will display each move picked and why in the console.

 ### Playing Games ###